 “It seems like you know everything you need to know.
 Now, how does this information become the transformation you seek?”

-That’s the advice Ajit Nawalkha, co-founder of Evercoach by Mindvalley, got from his then-girlfriend and now-wife, Dr. Neeta Bhushan.
+That’s the advice Ajit Nawalkha, co-founder of Mindvalley Coach (formerly known as Evercoach by Mindvalley), got from his then-girlfriend and now-wife, Dr. Neeta Bhushan.
 It also sparked the beginning of his own coaching journey.

-If you think you’ve got what it takes, here’s how to become a business coach to help budding entrepreneurs or seasoned ones gain an edge.
+If you think you’ve got what it takes, you can learn how to become a business coach and help budding entrepreneurs or seasoned ones gain an edge.

 What Does a Business Coach Actually Do?